hortonworks/cloudbreak/mock/cloudbreak/README.md

 ```

 ### Extend Paths
-Exend all the `paths:` with `/api`, for example change `/v1/accountpreferences/isplatformselectiondisabled:` to `/api/v1/accountpreferences/isplatformselectiondisabled:`
+Extend all the `paths:` with `/api`, for example change `/v1/accountpreferences/isplatformselectiondisabled:` to `/api/v1/accountpreferences/isplatformselectiondisabled:`

 ## Provide responses to all the needed Services
 Introduce brand new Services for Cloudbreak Info and Health here as well.
 The new files should be [Info.js](controllers/Info.js) and [InfoService.js](controllers/InfoService.js).